cloudsecuritynz/f5ohs/README.md

-### What F5 platforms/BIGIP software versions does F5OHS work on?
+### What F5 platforms/BIGIP software versions has F5OHS been tested on?
 F5OHS has been tested on i4000,i5000 and i10000 appliances and various VE editions.
 F5OHS should work on any version 12.1.5 or higher.
 It has been tested on LTS versions:
 * 12.1.X